dhruvx05/AI_Chatbot_with_DB/README.md

-# AI_Chatbot_with_DB
+# Local_AI_Chatbot_with_DB
-A chatbot using LangChain and SQLite for conversation storage.
+A local AI chatbot built with LangChain, using Ollama’s Phi model for responses and SQLite to store conversation history.